oxsecurity/megalinter/docs/descriptors/repository_checkov.md

                         receive enhanced guidelines using
                         CKV_OPENAI_MAX_FINDINGS [env var: CKV_OPENAI_API_KEY]

-Args that start with '--' (eg. -v) can also be set in a config file (/.checkov.yaml or /.checkov.yml or /root/.checkov.yaml or /root/.checkov.yml or specified via --config-file).
+Args that start with '--' can also be set in a config file (/.checkov.yaml or /.checkov.yml or /root/.checkov.yaml or /root/.checkov.yml or specified via --config-file).
 The config file uses YAML syntax and must represent a YAML 'mapping' (for details, see http://learn.getgrav.org/advanced/yaml).
-If an arg is specified in more than one place, then commandline values override environment variables which override config file values which override defaults.
+In general, command-line values override environment variables which override config file values which override defaults.
 ```

 ### Installation on mega-linter Docker image